redis-developer/speedup-slowapp-with-redis-di/README.md

 ./rdi-undeploy-localdb.sh
 ```

-### 2. ☁️ Running RDI on K8S with a Database on Redis Cloud
+### 2. ☁️ Running RDI on K8S with a database on Redis Cloud

 This option deploys RDI on K8S and a backend database running on Redis Cloud.
 This is ideal if you want an RDI installation with a database that can scale to your needs, especially if you plan to extend this workload to perform intensive data processing from a source database.